Topics on this page:

-Local jurisdictions (such as the counties or towns) also generally protect all of the groups covered by federal law and often include additional categories such as age (in Baltimore City, 18 or older), sexual preference, occupation and source of income.
+Local jurisdictions (such as the counties or towns) also protect all of the groups covered by federal and state law and often include additional categories such as age (in Baltimore City, 18 or older), sexual preference, occupation and source of income.
+See local law articles.

 The Fair Housing Act makes it unlawful to commit any of the following acts against a person who falls within any of the groups protected by the law.

 - Sale or Rental of Residential Real Estate - Refuse to sell, rent or otherwise make unavailable or deny any dwelling; discriminate in the terms or conditions of sale or rental of a dwelling or in the provision of services or facilities.
 (Single sex housing is permitted, as an exception to this prohibition, in situations where sharing of living areas is involved.); or indicate that housing is not available when, in fact, it is.